Battle of Najaf (2003): Apache attack on 24 March

 On 24 March 32 AH-64D Longbow Apache attack helicopters of the 11th Aviation Regiment were tasked with carrying out a long range penetration mission against armored forces belonging to the Iraqi Republican Guard's Medina Division which was positioned outside Najaf.
 Rather than provide close air support near the front lines, the helicopters were going to be used in a manner similar to strike aircraft.

 It is believed that Iraqi observers had the 11th AvR's forward assembly areas under observation.
 Regardless, when the helicopter forces of 1-227 AVN and 6-6 CAV approached Najaf that night, the city's power grid was shut down for several seconds as a signal that the helicopters were approaching.
-Heavy antiaircraft and small arms fire targeted the helicopters.
+Heavy anti-aircraft and small arms fire targeted the helicopters.
 Every single helicopter on the mission was hit and one even survived a direct hit from a rocket-propelled grenade.
 The flight turned back towards base, with some of the helicopters on fire and others running on one engine or shot full of holes.
 One Apache was brought down and crash-landed in a marsh.
 Combat search-and-rescue aircraft were unable to reach the crash site due to the heavy antiaircraft fire.
 The two crew, CWO Ronald Young Jr. and CWO David Williams, attempted to evade Iraqi forces by swimming down a canal.
 After swimming a quarter mile, they left the canal and tried to make a break across open ground towards a treeline.
 However, they were spotted in the bright moonlight by armed civilians and surrendered after being fired upon.
 They were handed over to Iraqi forces and would eventually be rescued in mid-April near Tikrit.
-The Iraqi government would show the helicopter on TV and claim that the helicopter had been shot down by a farmer with a bolt-action rifle, however due to the high volume of anti-aircraft fire and the armor of the Apache it is unlike that a single rifle could bring down an Apache.
+The Iraqi government would show the helicopter on TV and claim that the helicopter had been shot down by a farmer with a BRNO bolt-action rifle, however due to the high volume of anti-aircraft fire and the armor of the Apache it is unlike that a single rifle could bring down an Apache.
 The downed helicopter was later destroyed by firing two MGM-140 ATACMS surface-to-surface missiles at it from long range to prevent its equipment being used by the Iraqis.